SearchAThing-old1/SearchAThing.Solid/README.md

 - tcltk [ActiveTcl Community License Agreement](LICENSE.Thirdy/tcltk/license-at8.6-thread.terms.txt)
 - vtk [Copyright (c) 1993-2008 Ken Martin, Will Schroeder, Bill Lorensen](LICENSE.Thirdy/vtk/Copyright.txt)

+## Features

+This project is a working in progress and only some entities from the OpenCascade kernel are mapped ( actually there are fews and only those I need for my own projects ).

 ## Build

 ### Install OpenCascade